chef/chef-web-docs/content/saas/sso.md

 1. **Group Attribute:** This field is optional, but if not provided, users authenticating via SSO will not be members of any teams.

 1. **Allowed Groups:** This field is optional.
-It provides a Single sign-in for members of the listed groups and discards all user groups that are not on the list.
+It provides a single sign-in for members of the listed groups and discards all user groups that are not on the list.
 Groups must be on the allowed_groups list to access Chef Automate.

 1. **Name Id Policy Format:** When provided, Chef Automate will request a name ID of the configured format in the SAML AuthnRequest.

-This is a mandatory field for Microsoft365 and Azure AD IDPs

-Defaults to urn:oasis:names:tc:SAML:2.0:nameid-format:persistent.
+This is a mandatory field for Microsoft365 and Azure AD IDPs Defaults to urn:oasis:names:tc:SAML:2.0:nameid-format:persistent.

 ### Undo your Changes

-Admins can now select **Cancel** used to override the field data that was edited.
+Admins can now select **Cancel** to override the edited field data.

 #### For use with Okta

-1. Visit the [Okta](https://okta.com) page and login into your account.
+1. Visit the [Okta](https://okta.com) page and log in to your account.

-1. Click on Applications to create your SAML application.
+1. Select on Applications to create your SAML application.

-1. Click on Create App Integration.
+1. Select on Create App Integration.

-    IMAGE
 1. Select SAML 2.0, and select next.

 1. You will be redirected to a page where you can create your app.

-    IMAGE

-1. Fill in the config information as shown in the below image and click next.
+1. Fill in the config information as shown in the below image and select next.

-    * Single sign on URL: This should be the URL for your automate server plus /dex/callback.
+    * Single sign-on URL: This should be the URL for your automate server plus /dex/callback.
 For example: [https://your_automate_url/dex/callback](https://your_automate_url/dex/callback)

     * Audience URI: This will be the same URL as the Single sign-on URL